Burton Agnes Hall is an impressive Elizabethan hall, with impressive award-winning gardens.

 Just off the grounds of the Hall you can either take the Woodland Walk or visit the Walled Garden.

 The Walled Garden is very impressive and is just bursting with colour.

-It’s not only flowers grown here, but also veg too – though it doesn’t look like your normal veg patch!
+It’s not only flowers grown here but also veg too – though it doesn’t look like your normal veg patch!

-There’s lots of little gardens to explore, some with different colour themes.
+There are lots of little gardens to explore, some with different colour themes.
 In these small gardens, you can find giant games, such as giant chess or a giant snakes and ladders game, which was popular.

 Even if your kids aren’t interested in gardens, the trail and exploring the different ‘garden rooms’ should keep them busy.

 The Woodland Walk contains sculptures hidden in the trees for the kids to find.